JeffersonLab/clas12root/README.md

     LowLiveTime: live time < 0.9
     Misc: miscellaneous defect

+The QA database is contained in several .json files that can be found on the clasqaDB github [repository](https://github.com/c-dilks/clasqaDB/tree/master).
+These can merged within clas12root using the jsonFileMerger class with the functions:

+    jsonFileMerger merger("/absolute/path/for/output.json");
+    merger.addFile("/absolute/path/for/input1.json");
+    merger.addFile("/absolute/path/for/input2.json");
+    merger.mergeAllFiles();

-Example usage is found in RunRoot/Ex9_QualityAssurance.C.
-More information on the Quality Assurance process is found in the RGA analysis note.
+Example usage can be found at RunRoot/Ex9_QualityAssurance.C.
+More information on the Quality Assurance process can be found in the RGA analysis note.